howde-robotics/detection_filter/README.md

 ```

 ## Running downstream nodes locally
-1. Pull our repos for `darkenet_ros_msgs` (see last section for only pulling this), `RealSenseDev` (which includes `rgb_human_detection_node`), `detection_filter`, `wire` and `visualizer` into you `catkin_ws/src/`.
+1. Pull our repos for `darkenet_ros_msgs` (see last section for cloning only `msgs` without the rest), `RealSenseDev` (which includes `rgb_human_detection_node`), `detection_filter`, `wire` and `visualizer` into you `catkin_ws/src/`.
 If you havent already installed jsk for the visualizer then: `sudo apt-get install ros-melodic-jsk-visualization`.
 There might be other dependencies just hmu if you run into issues building these nodes. `wire` is gonna throw a fuck ton of warnings when you build about some highly problematic `Cube`, idk what they are but don't worry about them.
+2. The `rgb_human_detection_node` requires pyrealsense2 libraries.
+Since the AGX required those be compiled from source, the `.so` is present in the `RealSenseDev/src` folder.
+This will probably not work with your machine unless you're running armV8 architecture.
+So you need download pyrelasense2 on your own `pip install pyrealsense2` and move/delete those `.so` files so they don't conflict. **DO NOT COMMIT THAT DELETION TO THE GITHUB GOD PLEASE**.
+There is a better way of managing this and I'll fix it later but for now we will do it this way because we hate ourselves.
-2. For the love of god download terminator because you're about the have like 30 terminals open
+3. For the love of god download terminator because you're about the have like 30 terminals open. could I put this in a single launch file? yes.
+Did I? no.
+4. terminal 1: `roscore`
+5. terminal 2: `rosparam set use_sim_time true`
+6. terminal 3: `roslaunch rgb_human_detection_node rgb_human_detection_node.launch`
+7. terminal 4: `roslaunch detection_filter detection_filter.launch`
+8. terminal 5: `roslaunch wire_core start.launch`
+9. terminal 6: `roslaunch visualizer visualizer.launch`
+10. terminal 7: `rosbag play April12_Filtered.bag --clock April12_Filtered.bag`

+There you have it.
+Happy bug hunting

 ## Just getting `darknet_ros_msgs`
 If you just want the messages and not having to pull the whole darknet repo with all the weights and shit: